 Pest Infestations

 Rodents, bedbugs, cockroaches, and termites each pose distinct health risks and can cause structural damage.
 Bedbugs are a particularly contentious issue because they spread easily between units in multi-family buildings, and determining responsibility can become complicated.
-The landlord is generally responsible for pest control in common areas and for infestations caused by building conditions, but tenants must maintain cleanliness and report infestations promptly.
+Extermination of insects, rodents, vermin, and other pests on the premises is a landlord obligation under Minn.
+Stat. § 504B.161 subd.
+1(2), extending to the leased unit and not only to common areas.
+The only exception is disrepair caused by the tenant’s own willful, malicious, or irresponsible conduct, so tenants should still report infestations promptly.

 When a landlord fails to act, tenants should document the infestation with photographs, keep records of all communications, and pursue remedies such as rent reductions or legal action.
 In severe cases, a pest infestation may justify lease termination if the landlord’s inaction renders the unit uninhabitable.
 Thorough documentation is the strongest tool a tenant has in a pest-related dispute.